WeibingChen17/auto-subtitle/README.md

 # Automatic subtitles in your videos

-This repository uses `ffmpeg` and [OpenAI's Whisper](https://openai.com/blog/whisper) to automatically generate and overlay subtitles on any video.
+This repository uses `ffmpeg` and [OpenAI's Whisper](https://openai.com/blog/whisper) to automatically extract subtitles from video or audio.
+It also generates a subtitled video if it is a video.

 ## Installation